 WA Schools' Orchestra Festival

 This event is run in partnership with the Australian Band and Orchestra Director's Association (WA).
-In 2016 the WA Schools' Orchestra Festival will be held on Saturday, 6 August and Sunday, 7 August.
+In 2016 the WA Schools' Orchestra Festival was held at Churchlands Senior High School on Saturday, 6 August and Sunday, 7 August.

 The aims of the Orchestra Festival are:

 The festival is open to any independent or government school string or symphony orchestra, with divisions catering for young, unbalanced, orchestras to experienced senior orchestras.